-Clinical trial patient recruitment is the practice of conducting outreach to patients, evaluating their fit for your trial, and helping them take part if they’re interested.
-It sounds simple enough, but it has a reputation for taking a long time and slowing down research.
-However, with the right strategies, patient recruitment doesn’t have to halt your trial’s progress.
+Clinical trial patient recruitment has a reputation for taking a long time and slowing down research.
+However, with the right patient recruitment strategies, enrolling patients doesn’t have to halt your trial’s progress.
 Below, you’ll find top strategies used by clinical trial patient recruitment companies and sites to connect with interested, engaged patients.

 It’s true that research is not happening at the pace that it could — and should.
 As more and more clinical trials are planned and executed, more and more patients are needed to take part in these trials; 58 million patients to be exact.
 But just because the trials are there, doesn’t mean the patients are.
 Eighty percent of clinical trials today are delayed or closed due to difficulty finding patients to take part.